Western banks eye growth in Islamic trade finance

 "We would consider that - that's the model we have followed to date on cash management and trade.
 We can leverage the local expertise that they already have."

-Haytham El Maayergi, head of transaction banking in the United Arab Emirates for Standard Chartered Bank (STAN.L), which provides Islamic services, said he was seeing demand for Islamic trade finance that was partly due to the convenience of its structures, not just just its religious permissibility.
+Haytham El Maayergi, head of transaction banking in the United Arab Emirates for Standard Chartered Bank, which provides Islamic services, said he was seeing demand for Islamic trade finance that was partly due to the convenience of its structures, not just just its religious permissibility.

 Islamic finance deals are backed by income from real assets, providing a layer of security which is attractive for many exporters of goods.